 This seed funding is sponsored by Stanford Graduate School of Education's Digital Learning Initiative which is one of five initial focus areas within the university's Transforming Learning Accelerator.

 Virtual field trips can broaden access to locations and experiences for many students.
 They also may help mitigate inequities due to cost and accessibility.
 Advances in technology have greatly improved virtual experiences and reduced challenges associated with creating them.
 Interactive 360° immersive experiences, for example, can be created using just a cell phone and some simple online tools.
-These advances open opportunities for educators and students to create virtual field trips that engage learners with locally or personally meaningful contexts.
+These advances open opportunities for educators and students to create virtual field trips that embed locally or personally meaningful contexts.